sf-wdi-38/project-02/README.md

 * **Rails:** Use Rails as the core framework for Ruby.
 * **PostgreSQL:** Use PostgreSQL for your database in development and production.
-* **Data Models** Include at least two data models with associations.
+* **Data Models:** Include at least two data models with associations.
 * **Data Validation:** Your application should validate incoming data before entering it into the database.
 * **Error Handling:** Forms in your application should also validate data, handle incorrect inputs, and provide user feedback on the client side.
-* **Testing** Write specs for 25% of your controller functionality, as well as for any model methods.
+* **Testing:** Write specs for 25% of your controller functionality, as well as for any model methods.
 * **Views:** Use **partials** to follow DRY (Don’t Repeat Yourself) development in your views.
 * **User Experience:** Ensure a pleasing and logical user experience.
 Use a framework like Bootstrap to enhance and ease your CSS styling.
 * **Responsive Design:** Make sure your app looks great on a phone or tablet.